 This element includes the global attributes.

-- Specifies a feature policy for the
+Specifies a Permissions Policy for the

 <iframe>.
 The policy defines what features are available to the

 <iframe>(for example, access to the microphone, camera, battery, web-share, etc.) based on the origin of the request.

 allowattribute implements a further restriction on top of the policy specified in the

 Permissions-Policyheader.
 It doesn't replace it.

 <iframe>can activate fullscreen mode by calling the